andreasabel/inCode/entry/foldl-adjunction.md

 type FoldEnv r = Fold r ([r], a)
 ```

-As it turns out, this is essentially the famous [State
+As it turns out, this is essentially equivalent to the famous [State
 Monad](https://hackage.haskell.org/package/transformers/docs/Control-Monad-Trans-State-Lazy.html)!
 More specifically, it's the [*Representable* State
 Monad](https://hackage.haskell.org/package/adjunctions/docs/Control-Monad-Representable-State.html).